-Use the LEAK ON button to force the flow sensor at its current value.
-This forces the pump regulate at the same value regardless of blocking the flow or not.
+Use the LEAK ON button to lock the flow controller at its current value.
+This forces the flow controller not to change regardless of blocking the flow or not.

 The grey nozzle control button in the lower right corner will always be labeled as NOZZLE when you first enter this test screen.
 Pressing it will cause the nozzle to change state from up to down or down to up.
 The button will now display what will happen if you press it again, just like the pump control button.
 This means that it will read NOZZLE UP if the nozzle is in the down position or NOZZLE DOWN if it is in the up position.